stefan-rogin/chat/README.md

 - The app doesn't handle well parallel connections from the same user.
 - Logging is crude.
 - There are no tests.
-- A less cumbersome Github Actions deployment setup is in progress.